編輯

 Setting the Orientation for the Section

 The next block of code first checks whether the Orient property of the PageSize element exists.
 As with many properties of Open XML elements, the property or attribute might not exist yet.
 In that case, retrieving the property returns a null reference.
 By default, if the property does not exist, and the new orientation is Portrait, the code will not update the page.
-If the Orient property already exists, and its value differs from the new orientation value supplied as a parameter to the method, the code sets the Value property of the Orient property, and sets both the pageOrientationChanged and the documentChanged flags.
-(The code uses the pageOrientationChanged flag to determine whether it must update the page size and margins.
-It uses the documentChanged flag to determine whether it must save the document at the end.)
+If the Orient property already exists, and its value differs from the new orientation value supplied as a parameter to the method, the code sets the Value property of the Orient property, and sets the pageOrientationChanged flag.
+(The code uses the pageOrientationChanged flag to determine whether it must update the page size and margins.)

 Note